ksu-is/Text-Intruders.pi/projectroadmap.md

 # Coding Phase
 - [ ] Make sure that the Python code is recognized in Microsoft Visual Studio Code
 - [ ] Modify existing code to match our preference
+- [ ] Import modified code to Github

 # Testing Phase